nixworks/public/news/2017/12/20/the-european-commission-invokes-the-article-7-of-the-european-treaty-against-e-u-member-poland-denouncing-recent-judiciary-reforms-putting.md

 ### [2017-12-20](/news/2017/12/20/index.md)

-# The European Commission invokes the article 7 of the European Treaty against E.U. member Poland, denouncing recent judiciary reforms putting it under control of the leading political force.
+# The European Commission invokes the article 7 of the European Treaty against E.U. member Poland, denouncing recent judiciary reforms putting it under control of the leading political force and citing ""important threats for the rule of law"".